Patch Hill, Robinson Carriage Trail

 - 283.31 acres

-Patch Hill Conservation Area was created through a series of gifts and purchases over the course of nearly three decades, beginning with Anne Steele Atwood’s generous gift of 16.7 acres in 1975.
+Patch Hill Conservation Area (approximately 206 acres) was created through a series of gifts and purchases over the course of nearly three decades, beginning with Anne Steele Atwood’s generous gift of 16.7 acres in 1975.
 Ms. Atwood donated another 5.17 acres, called "The Birchwoods", in 1980.
 The Town’s first purchase was the 64.58 acre Wallace A. Robinson Conservation Land in 1976, while the largest single purchase was 103 acres in 2002.
 Both the 1976 and 2002 purchases received financial aid from Self-Help Grants awarded by the Commonwealth of Massachusetts.
+The BCTrust purchased this 13 acre parcel from the Shurtleff family in 2015.
+With its valuable wildlife habitat including vernal pools, wetland buffer and a mixed deciduous-coniferous wooded upland, it enhances the conservation value of the town-owned Patch Hill land.

 Patch Hill was named after Nathan Patch and his family, who lived in the immediate area in the nineteenth century.
 In the eighteenth century the Robinson Land was the site of a limestone quarry and kiln, and a portion of a carriage (stagecoach) road to Groton, a frontier town in early colonial times.
 The old fieldstone foundation of the homestead of Phineas Weatherbee, a pioneer settler of Boxborough, is still easily visible next to the trail.